 This course provides an introduction to research methods in somatic studies and depth psychology.
 Topics include philosophical issues in research, ethical and legal concerns, and diversity and equity issues.
 An overview of both qualitative and quantitative research paradigms will be provided.

 This course provides an introduction to the design and methodology of quantitative research projects, including experimental, survey, and correlational research.
-The emphasis will be on the role of this type of research in the emerging field of somatic based depth psychology.
+The course will also introduce students to a range of methods within a qualitative paradigm, including grounded theory, narrative inquiry, case study, ethnography, and phenomenology.
+Emphasis will be on articulating the unique usefulness of these types of research and how they shape and inform the emerging field of somatic depth psychology.

 Scholarly Writing and Publication DPS 812, 2 units

 Students will develop skills in scholarly research aimed at publication.
 They are guided in choosing a field, topic, and approach required to produce a publishable paper.
 This will include writing or revising a paper and exploring options for publishing both online and in print media.
 Pass/No Pass.

 Dissertation Development A, B, C DPS 932A, 932B, 932C, 2/3 unit each

 Students master the elements of a research concept paper and its relationship to the proposal and final draft of a dissertation.
 This sequence of courses will result in the writing of a complete and approved concept paper.
 No incompletes.
 Pass/No Pass.